James90/codefactory/README.md

   it already exists it creates another until it finds one that has not been used.
 In a subsequent version I'd implement a more robust solution.

+- In a subsequent version I'd document the controller using a tool like Swagger.

 - I am using Spring's actuator to provide an `/actuator/health` endpoint to be monitored by a load balancer.

 - The service starts slowly the first time it's run because all the dependencies have to be downloaded.
 To mitigate this,
   I would create an image to create instances that have all the resources they need.
 An AWS AMI, for example.
+- Dependency updates: before going to production I'd use renovate to automate dependency updates.